ArunPrakashG/Luna/README.md

 ## Installation
 - Install .NET Core on your raspberry pi first. see here for installation [.net core installation](https://www.hanselman.com/blog/InstallingTheNETCore2xSDKOnARaspberryPiAndBlinkingAnLEDWithSystemDeviceGpio.aspx)
 - Download the latest release from here [Release](https://github.com/SynergYFTW/HomeAssistant/releases)
-- Create a new directory called Tess and extract downloaded .zip file to that folder.
+- Create a new directory called Assistant (or whichever name you prefer) and extract downloaded .zip file to that folder.

 ## Startup (assuming you followed the above installation steps...)
-- Open a terminal on tess folder.
+- Open a terminal on assistant folder.
-- Run HomeAssistant.dll using command `dotnet HomeAssistant.dll` on terminal.
+- Run Assistant.dll using command `dotnet Assistant.dll` on terminal.
-- Wait for tess to initialise.
+- Wait for assistant to initialise.

 ## Features
 - Cross-platform - not just because its made on dotnet core, but because it is smart enough to know its platform and adapt accordingly.it can switch off various platform specific methods if it decteted that the current running os isn't what it is made to run on.